 Not Going Out is set to air a live episode for Series 10, it's been revealed.

-But already the BBC has commissioned a tenth run, and it will see a special live show.
+The BBC has commissioned a tenth run, and it will see a special live show.

 At least Lucy’s more dependable parents are on hand, but we know what Geoffrey (Geoffrey Whitehead) and Wendy (Deborah Grant) make of their daughter’s life choices, and more specifically her wisecracking husband.

-Not Going Out currently airs at 9PM on Thursday nights.
+Not Going Out airs on BBC One.